A Man Walks Into A Village of Wonder Women

 What do women want?

 Women want men who appreciate, respect and LISTEN to them.
-They want men who believe them when they say “I can do this!” and then be there for them to share in both their successes and failures.
-They want good hearted men who are there to share in the good times and times when those times when things don’t go exactly as planned.
-They want empathetic, compassionate men to listen to them.
+They want men who believe them when they say "I can do this!" and then be there for them to share in both their successes and failures.
+They want good hearted men who are there to share in the good times and times when things don't go exactly as planned.
+They want empathetic, compassionate men - with their 10 powerful leadership traits - to listen to them.

 These strong women want men to be there for them not for how they look, but for how they live.
 They live in harmony with all life.
 This includes a respect for ALL life, not just human.
 They want to live together with men who treat them as equals, who equally love living in a world as diverse and inclusive as this one.